 Vahidin Omanovic, Bosnian survivor and co-founder of the Center for Peacebuilding

-Jacqueline Hanlon, educator and professional consultant/presenter from Somersworth, NH
+Jacqueline Hanlon, An educator, and professional consultant/presenter from Somersworth, NH.

-Fellows are leaders who promote the mission of the Cohen Center.
-Fellows:
+Cohen Center Fellows are leaders who promote the mission of the Cohen Center by:

-- Present a workshop at a professional conference
+- Presenting a workshop at a professional conference

-- Write an article for a newspaper or professional journal
+- Writing an article for a newspaper or professional journal

-- Conduct a book discussion in your community or a present a lecture
+- Conducting a book discussion in your community or a present a lecture

 CCHGS Fellows’ Benefits